 We had WONDERFUL friends who threw us sweet showers and my parents bought us a crib.
 We had people around us to make sure that we had the necessities around us.

-I was reticent to do the Owlet baby care post because I do NOT, under any circumstances, think that is something you NEED to have a baby.
+I was reticent to do the Owlet baby monitor post because I do NOT, under any circumstances, think that is something you NEED to have a baby.
 I just think people waste money on a lot of things with a newborn — and that system could be super handy.
 And frankly, I’d want to save money on other things to possibly afford the owlet.

 But, in light of that post I really wanted to do a post of what you really NEED when you have a new baby.